 The position of your baby will be checked too.
 If your baby is in the bottom downwards position (breech), your midwife or doctor will discuss the options available to you.
 You might be offered a procedure called external cephalic version (ECV),which tries to turn your baby around from the outside of your abdomen (tummy).

 Weeks 38 to 41

-- have previously given birth to a large baby weighing 4.5kg or more
+- have previously had a large baby weighing 4.5kg or more

 - had gestational diabetes in a previous pregnancy

-- have a family history of diabetes (parent, brother or sister who has the condition)
+- have a family history of diabetes (your parent, brother or sister has it)

 - exercises to keep you fit during pregnancy and help you in labour

 - what happens during labour and at the birth of your baby

 - coping with labour and information about different types of pain relief